mitchallen/python-make-lint-101/README.md

 ## Notes

-This project was built using a Dev Container which came with all the tools need to build and lint a basic python app.
+This project was built using a Dev Container which came with all the tools needed to build and lint a basic python app.